The Productivity Killer: Why Japan’s “Do You Have a Minute?” Is the Most Disruptive Question in Office History

 This is the personal booth of CondeHouse Tokyo office, for people who want to focus.

-Having complained a lot about working in the office, I didn’t mean to completely deny it.
-During the COVID, I’m keenly aware of the importance of human relationships with others.
-Loneliness is a deadly disease, which leads me to the conclusion: we need to work in the office in order to avoid loneliness, but keeping a reasonable distance between colleagues is also important for a good office environment.
+Having complained extensively about working in the office, I should confess I didn’t mean to deny its value completely.
+The truth is, the period of COVID made me keenly aware of the importance of human connection.
+Loneliness is a deadly disease, and perhaps we need to work in the office to avoid it.

 A corporate logo, the letters of C and H are combined to look like a tree in a circle